 Next, heat the grill and brush the surface with some oil.
-Add fish to the hot grill and cook for 2-3 minutes, flip, then cook for another 2 minutes.
+Add fish to the hot grill and cook for 2-3 minutes, before flipping, then cooking for another 2 minutes.

-Now, remove the fish from the grill, squeeze some lemon on top and serve immediately.
+Remove the fish from the grill, squeeze some lemon on top, and serve immediately.

-- Teriyaki– Marinate the fish in 1/2 cup teriyaki sauce for 30 minutes before grilling.
+- Asian.
+Marinate the fish in katsu, eel, teriyaki, or bulgogi sauce for an hour before grilling.

 What to serve with grilled grouper?